sharetribe/flex-docs/src/docs/ftw-content/page-builder/index.md

 ### Predefined routes

-FTW has four predefined routes used to generate static pages:
+FTW has four predefined routes used to generate content pages:

 [TODO UPDATE LINKS]